Yoga Teacher Training Insights

 The Single Biggest Compliance Risk — and How to Remove It

-The most common reason RYS applications stall isn't the quality of your teaching.
-It's documentation that wasn't built into the curriculum from the beginning.
+The most common reason applications stall isn't the quality of your teaching.
+It's documentation that wasn't built into the curriculum from the beginning — or a curriculum designed against outdated standards.

-YTR's 200-hour curriculum is built specifically for RYS 200 compliance.
-The hour allocations across Yoga Alliance's five required subject areas are mapped and documented.
-The student manual meets YA's content requirements.
-The trainer guides show exactly where each hour is spent.
+YTR's 200-hour curriculum is built specifically for RYS 200 compliance under Yoga Alliance's current four-category framework.
+The hour allocations across all four educational categories are mapped and documented.
+The student manual meets current requirements.
+The trainer guides show exactly where each hour is spent, including synchronous delivery.
 The assessment framework produces the records you need.